jhosephic93/K8s/13.Volumes/README.md

     kubectl exec -ti nginx-dep-788c7849c7-7h47k -- ls /mnt/files/
     ```

-### Cuando los configmaps son actualizados, los pods no se actualizan automaticamente     para ello se puede usar reloader -> [https://github.com/mario21ic/k8s-demos/tree/master/]   reloader
+### When the configmaps are updated, the pods are not updated automatically, for this you can use reloader -> [https://github.com/mario21ic/k8s-demos/tree/master/] reloader

 **************************************

 ## K8s Secrets

-1. Crear archivo secret1.yaml
+1. Create file secret1.yaml

     ```console
     nano secret1.yaml